jj-for-everyone/jj-for-everyone.github.io/src/more_bookmarks.md

 ~
 </pre>

-The name of the generated bookmark is `push-`, followed by a prefix of the change ID.
+Jujutsu generated the bookmark `push-blabla` using the change ID.
-It's not very informative, but that's kind of the point.
-The content of the commit is what's important, the bookmark is only needed to send it to the remote.

-Note that the `--change` flag can be abbreviated as `-c`.
-You might be noticing a pattern here, many commonly-used flags have these short versions.
-You can explore the available flags of any Jujutsu command by calling it with the `--help` flag, e.g. `jj git push --help`.
+**Note:** You can abbreviate `--change` as `-c`.
+Use `jj git push --help` to see more available flags.

-Alice's experiment with Python loops is now safely stored on the remote with a bookmark, but it doesn't interfere with unrelated work progressing on the main branch.
+Alice's experiment is now safely stored on the remote without interfering with `main`.
-Great!